 The steps relevant persons take to identify and assess ML/FT risk across their business must be proportionate to the size and nature of their business.
-Where relevant persons do not offer complex products or services and have limited or no international exposure a simple BRA may be sufficient.
+Where relevant persons do not offer complex products or services and have limited or no international exposure a simple BRA may be sufficient; where a simple BRA is utilised, the BRA must still ast a minimum have adequate regard to all of the risk factors detailed in paragraph 5(3) of the Code.
 Whereas, relevant persons offering more complex products and services, and/or where there are multiple subsidiaries/branches offering a wide variety of products, and/or the relevant person's customer base is more diverse, a more sophisticated BRA will be required.
-No two BRAs will be the same.
+No two BRAs will be the same, however all BRAs must ensure they document and evidence that the relevant person has carriedy out an assessment that estimates the risk of ML/FT posed by the relevant person's business and customers..